simulogics/prosperousuniverse-docs/content/tutorials/foreign-exchange/_index.md

 [![Foreign exchange video](thumbnail-tutorial-5.jpg)](https://youtu.be/jKDlZcJx3CQ)

-Follow along the steps below in APEX.
+Please note that Foreign Exchange trading is only available for APEX PRO users.
+If you acquired a [PRO License](https://hub.prosperousuniverse.com/license/purchase), follow along the steps below in APEX.

 ## Viewing exchange rates